KxSystems/docs/docs/wp/data-visualization/index.md

 ---
-title: Data visualization with kdb+ using ODBC <br/>a Tableau case study
+title: Data visualization with kdb+ using ODBC <br/>a Tableau case study – White Papers – kdb+ and q documentation
 description: Business intelligence (BI) tools are widely used across many industries for their interactive nature, which enables users to create and customize dynamic data visualizations easily.
 Kx provides its own visualization tool, Dashboards for Kx, but clients might have incumbent solutions they wish to connect to kdb+.
 author: Michaela Woods
-title: Data visualization with kdb+ using ODBC
 date: July 2018
 keywords: data, kdb+, ODBC, Tableau, visualization
 ---